OfficeDev/outlook-dev-docs/docs/add-ins/extract-entity-strings-from-an-item.md

 ## Extracting contact information

 When the user clicks the **Get Contact Information** button, the `myGetContacts` event handler obtains an array of contacts together with their information from the [contacts](https://dev.office.com/reference/add-ins/outlook/1.5/simple-types?product=outlook&version=v1.5) property of the `_MyEntities` object, if any was extracted.
 Each extracted contact is stored as a [Contact](https://dev.office.com/reference/add-ins/outlook/1.5/simple-types?product=outlook&version=v1.5) object in the array. `myGetContacts` obtains further data about each contact.
-Note that the context determines whether Outlook can extract a contact from an item - a signature at the end of an email message, or at least some of the following information would have to exist in the vicinity of the contact:
+Note that the context determines whether Outlook can extract a contact from an item&mdash;a signature at the end of an email message, or at least some of the following information would have to exist in the vicinity of the contact:

 - The string representing the contact's name from the [Contact.personName](https://dev.office.com/reference/add-ins/outlook/1.5/simple-types?product=outlook&version=v1.5) property.